Niladri-Chowdhury2004/Major-Project/README.md

 # Major-Project
 # 👷 JobConnect — A Job Portal for Uneducated and Unemployed Individuals

 **JobConnect** is a full-stack web application built to bridge the gap between employers and unskilled or semi-skilled workers such as security guards, laborers, and domestic help.
-It aims to provide a simple and user-friendly platform where employers can post jobs and job seekers can apply without needing to upload resumes or have strong digital literacy.
+It provides a simple and user-friendly platform where an admin can post jobs, and job seekers can search and apply without needing to upload resumes or have strong digital literacy.

 ---

 ## 📌 Key Features

-### 👥 User Roles
+### 👤 User Roles
+- **Admin**: Posts job listings, manages system data.
-- **Job Seekers**: Can register, update profiles, search for jobs, and apply.
+- **Job Seekers**: Can register, update profiles, view jobs, and apply.
-- **Employers**: Can register, post job openings, and manage listings.
+- **Customers** *(optional)*: Can browse and book available workers.

 ### ✅ Functional Highlights
-- User registration and secure login
+- Session-based login and authentication
-- Job posting by employers (e.g., Security Guard, Labourer)
+- Job posting by admin (e.g., Security Guard, Labourer)
-- Job search based on role, location, and skill
+- Job search by role, location, or skill
+- Interactive map to view job locations
-- Profile creation and management for workers
+- Profile creation and updates for job seekers
-- Apply to jobs without uploading resumes
+- Apply to jobs directly without resumes
-- Backend validation and secure authentication (JWT)
+- Secure backend validation

 ---